-Total expenditures of \$20.6 million in 2019 included (1) \$7.5 million of expenditures for the lodging tax awards program, (2) \$7.0 million of expenditures for the Building for Culture and Building for Equity capital investment programs and (3) \$2.2 million of expenditures for required debt service payments on King County debt.
+Total expenditures of \$10.9 million in 2021 included \$6.4 million of expenditures for the lodging tax awards program and \$1.1 million of expenditures related to the Building for Equity program.
 Other expenditures were for other arts and cultural support, public art projects, and management and general supporting activities.

-Significant interfund transfers included a \$7.3 million net transfer from the Cultural Special Account Fund to the Lodging Tax Special Revenue Fund and a \$3.0 million net transfer from the Cultural Special Account Fund to the General Fund for use for current year programs.
+Significant interfund transfers included (1) \$5.4 million net transfer from the Cultural Special Account Fund to the Lodging Tax Special Revenue Fund for use for current year programs, (2) \$1.3 million net transfer from the Cultural Special Account Fund to the General Fund for use for current year programs and (3) \$1.5 million transfer from the Cultural Special Account Fund to the General Fund for use for repayment of Building for Equity advances to King County.

-There were no significant variances of actual results from the original or final budget except for (1) a \$4.1 million under-expenditure for public art projects in the One Percent for Art Special Revenue Fund due to the timing of County construction projects; (2) a \$2.4 million under-expenditure for cultural programs in the General Fund due to the timing of payments for the Preservation Action Fund and other programs; (3) a \$1.2 million excess of revenues in the One Percent for Art Special Revenue Fund due to the timing of revenue receipts from the County; and (4) a \$1.3 million shortfall of advances from King County for the Building for Equity program due to the timing of reimbursements.
+There were no significant variances of actual results from the budget except for (1) \$2.5 million of revenues in excess of budget for the 1% for Art program due to the timing of County construction projects; (2) a \$4.7 million under-expenditure for 1% for Art projects due to the timing of County construction projects; (3) a \$2.9 million under-expenditure for cultural programs in the General Fund primarily due to the timing of commitments and payments for the Preservation Action program; (4) a \$2.7 million under-expenditure for cultural programs in the Lodging Tax Special Revenue Fund due to temporary program cuts in response to reduced lodging tax revenue projections; and (5) a \$3.2 million reduction of transfers from the Cultural Special Account to the Lodging Tax Special Revenue Fund due to the timing of cash availability and the existence of sufficient reserves.